vavesparashar/blog/src/_talks/Product-led Marketing.md

 In fact, with the way modern society has evolved, it is primary that user don't feel they are being sold.
 It has a negative effect esp. if your core audience is Gen Y and Gen X.

 So, *Learn* approach seems fitting with the above idea.
-You aim to help the user learn the product and how it will solve the pain points.
+Your aim is to help the user learn the product and how it will solve the pain points.

 ## Marketing Strategy